Numerical-experimental estimation of the deformability of human red blood cells from rheometrical data

 \section{Discussion and conclusions}

 To utilize the shear viscosity of human RBC suspensions to estimate individual RBC deformability, as represented by membrane shear elasticity $G_s$, we performed an analysis of an integrated model of the rheology of human RBC suspensions.
-In this model, the relative viscosities $\mu_\mathrm{re}$ of intact or hardened RBC suspensions obtained using a coaxial double-cylindrical rheometer were compared with numerical results.
+In this model, the relative viscosities $\eta_\mathrm{re}$ of intact or hardened RBC suspensions obtained using a coaxial double-cylindrical rheometer were compared with numerical results.
 The estimated membrane shear elasticities of individual intact RBCs reproduced well the experimentally observed shear-thinning behavior in the suspensions.
 Using limited volume fractions without cell jamming, the approach was still applicable to HRBC suspensions.
 Therefore, we conclude that the statistical average of individual RBC deformability can be estimated from macro-rheological data.

 Membrane shear elasticity $G_s$ can usually be estimated by a stretch test of a single RBC under steady state~\cite{Suresh2005}.
-Through the procedure, we calculated $G_s$ as $G_s = 4$ $\mu$N/m for intact RBCs~\cite{Takeishi2014, Takeishi2019}.
-An estimation using macro-rheological data in this study, however, showed that $\langle G_s \rangle$ for intact RBCs was one order of magnitude smaller ($O(G_s) = 10^{-7}$ N/m) than that obtained by the stretch test.
+Through the procedure, we calculated $G_s$ as $G_s = 4$ $\mu$N~m$^{-1}$ for intact RBCs~\cite{Takeishi2014, Takeishi2019}.
+An estimation using macro-rheological data in this study, however, showed that $\langle G_s \rangle$ for intact RBCs was one order of magnitude smaller ($O(G_s) = 10^{-7}$ N~m$^{-1}$) than that obtained by the stretch test.
+The result may suggest that conventional stretch tests potentially overestimate the membrane shear elasticity $G_s$.
+Although it is expected that our numerical-experimental estimation of $G_s$ based on macro-rheological data inevitably differ to some degree, these results prove the possibility of retrograde estimation from the macro to micro properties of cells.

 For HRBCs treated with $400$ pm GA, the value of $\langle G_s^H \rangle$ was almost four times greater than in the intact RBCs, with $\langle G_s^H \rangle/\langle G_s \rangle = 4.39$.
-These results suggest that our numerical-experimental estimation of membrane shear elasticity based on macro-rheological data is similar to the conventional estimation, assuming a steady state, but the estimation inevitably differ to some degree.
-In this study, the estimated $\langle G_s \rangle$ was obtained by averaging seven cases (i.e., seven different $Ca$ conditions).
+In this study, the estimated $\langle G_s \rangle$ was obtained by averaging seven cases, i.e., seven different $Ca$ conditions (Fig.~\ref{fig:mure_fitting}c).
 Although its order of magnitude was not changed by the averaging of different cases, the accurate estimation of $G_s$ requires separate data samples for different $Ca$.
-These results, however, prove the possibility of retrograde estimation from the macro to micro properties of cells.